areas of expertise

 New York area's best entertainment lawyers by New York Magazine

-New York-area "Super Lawyer" for eight consecutive years (Entertainment, Securities & Corporate Finance)
+New York-area "Super Lawyer" for fifteen consecutive years (Entertainment, Securities & Corporate Finance)

 Cornell University (BA, 1968)